madebykind/madebykind-v3/content/projects/website-and-digital-identity-for-laboratory-tackling-global-food-security.md

 date: 2023-06-30T12:53:17.791Z
 title: "**Website and digital identity** for laboratory tackling global food security"
 image: images/tsl-project-1.jpg
+images:
+  - image: images/tsl-project-1.jpg
+    img_alt: A desktop mockup of The Sainsbury Laboratory homepage
+  - image: images/tsl-project-2.jpg
+    img_alt: A desktop mockup of a publication on The Sainsbury Laboratory website
+  - image: images/tsl-project-3.jpg
+    img_alt: A desktop mockup of a news article on The Sainsbury Laboratory website
 topics:
   - User-centred design
   - Mobile-first design